gitlabhq/gitlab-runner/docs/configuration/advanced-configuration.md

 ### The `[runners.cache.s3]` section

 The following parameters define S3 storage for cache.

-In GitLab Runner 11.2 and earlier, these settings were in the global `[runners.cache]` section.

 | Parameter           | Type             | Description |
 |---------------------|------------------|-------------|